 - 1. Download or copy the self-extracting executable file to a temporary location. - 2.
 Double-click the self-extracting executable file to launch the installer.
 The InstallShield Wizard screen is displayed. - 3.
 Click Next.
-Read the program license agreement and click Yes if you agree to and accept the terms of the license agreement. - 4.
-Read the readme file for any last-minute changes to the documentation, then click Next.
-The Select Components screen is displayed. - 5.
-Select the desired components to install and click Next.
+Read the program license agreement.
+If you agree to the terms, select I accept the terms in the license agreement and click Next >.
+The Customer Information screen is displayed. - 4.
+Enter your customer information and click Next.
+The Setup Type screen is displayed. - 5.
+Select the desired setup type.